GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    model fit at the input data locations and optionally saves the model misfits to a secondary output file.

+*  :doc:`makecpt` can also let you build either a discrete or continuous custom color palette table from a comma-separated list of colors and *z*-values provided via a file, an equidistant setup, or comma-separated list.

 *  :doc:`pstext` has new modifiers to its **-F** option that allows users to generate automatic labels such as record numbers of formatting of a third data column into a textual representation.
 We also allow any